-Hatcho Miso (八丁味噌) is traditionally made of 100% soybeans (no grains, like rice and wheat, are added).
-It is a darker, more reddish-brown than miso made with rice (kome miso 米味噌).
+Hatcho Miso (八丁味噌) is traditionally made of 100% soybeans (no grains, like rice, barley, or wheat).
+It has a darker, reddish-brown color and is denser than miso made with rice (kome miso 米味噌).

-How does Hatcho Miso taste like?
-Compared to other kinds of miso, it is less sweet and has a really intense, bold flavor with good umami.
-Because of its rich flavor, you only need a smaller amount of Hatcho miso when mixing it to make soup, sauce or broth.
+Compared to other miso, it is less sweet and has an intense, bold flavor with good umami.
+Because of its rich flavor, you only need a small amount for soup, sauce, noodle soup broth, and hot pot broth.

 Recipes Using Hatcho Miso